13 Best Animal Charities to Support in 2025

 Their work has brought countless animals to their sanctuary, including cows, goats, turkeys, chickens, and of course, pigs!
 They still have a heavy social media presence so their followers and donors can see the impact of their work every day.

-Mission: Our mission is to solve the street dog problem worldwide.
+Mission: To solve the street dog problem worldwide.
 While sterilization is the best way to do that, we also help the street dogs on Koh Samui and around Southeast Asia in many other ways.

 Happy Doggo started in early 2021 with the simple act of feeding a few hungry street dogs on Sunday mornings.
 But this small kindness captivated the hearts of people all over the world and was the catalyst for a much bigger movement.